brushfiretech/brushfire-legal/terms.md

 ### Contact Us

-Brushfire welcomes questions or comments in writing regarding the Terms:
+Brushfire welcomes questions or comments in writing regarding these Terms.
+Please contact Brushfire in writing at:

 PO Box 77122
 Fort Worth, Texas 76177